tochinicky/Devops_project/13. Ansible_Dynamic_Assignment/README.md

 ## Introducing dynamic assignment into our structure

-Inyour `https://github.com/<your-name>/ansible-config-mgt` GitHub repository start a new branch and call it dynamic-assignments.
+In your `https://github.com/<your-name>/ansible-config-mgt` GitHub repository start a new branch and call it dynamic-assignments.

 Create a new folder, name it dynamic-assignments .
 Then inside this folder, create a new file and name it `env-vars.yaml`.
 We will instruct `site.yaml` to include this playbook later.
 For now, let us keep building up the structure.